LuchiAdaobi/LeadsCaptureChromeExtension/README.md

 Make sure to include this file in the root directory of your extension.

-Make sure to include this file in the root directory of your extension.

-### Save Tab Feature in Chrome Extension
+Save Tab Feature in Chrome Extension

 Please note that the "Save Tab" feature in the MyLeads app will only work when it is functioning as a Chrome extension.
 This is because it relies on the Chrome tabs API to access the active tab information.